roadrunner-server/docs/customization/build.md

 ## Configuration

 The configuration file is written in TOML format and contains a list of repositories to add to the build.
 For each repository, you can specify the owner and version.
-You can also add private repositories from GitHub or Gitlab, and authenticate with access tokens.
+You can also add private repositories from GitHub or GitLab and authenticate with access tokens.

 {% hint style="info" %}